iclr-blogposts/2023/_posts/2022-12-01-facial-poisoning.md

 To bypass this _oblivious_ defense strategy, an attack must not only be able to fool all present models but also be effective against future iterations without changing its perturbation.
 Asymetrically (to the benefit of the model trainer) newer techniques need not be robust to all attacks; instead, they just have to resist the specific method used in previous pictures.

+{% include figure.html path="assets/img/2022-12-01-facial-poisoning/error_rate.png" class="img-fluid" %}

 To confirm this, the paper included a study where Fawkes was pitted against various feature extractors ordered chronologically.
 While the original _Fawkes v0.3_ was utterly ineffective against any model apart from WebFace, the updated v1.0 could transfer its attack to other extractors like _VGGFace_, _FaceNet_, and _ArcFace_.
-However, while _Fawkes v1.0_ provided a perfect (100%) error rate on the _Celeb1M_ model (the one it was trained to target), it failed miserably against more recent extractors like _MagFace_ or _CLIP_.
+However, while _Fawkes v1.0_ provided a perfect (100%) error rate on the _Celeb1M_ model (the one it was trained to target), it failed miserably against more recent extractors like _MagFace_<d-cite key="meng2021magface"></d-cite> or _CLIP_.
 A similar trend was also observed when using _LowKey_.
 While it fared better than Fawkes and could transfer its attack to MagSafe, LowKey failed to break the fine-tuned _CLIP_ model trained by the authors.

 To provide more credence to their findings, the authors also illustrated how users who downloaded an older model (_Fawkes v0.3_, for example) could not 'regain' their privacy by switching to an updated attack.
 For brevity, this post does not go into the specifics, but we encourage interested readers to look at the paper and additional supplementary material.
 ***